umccr/MAF-summary/TCGA_PAAD_MAF_summary/README.md

 <br />

-#### MAF summary table for all samples and after removing problematic sample
+#### MAF summary table for all samples and after removing the problematic sample

 <table>
   <tr>